 Another important takeaway was that “for certain diseases and severity level, offline conventional channels work better than the online channels.”

-This approach is a boon to recruitment efforts, Evan Beckman., M.D., global head of translational medicine at the Novartis Institutes for Biomedical Research, explains.
+This approach is a boon to recruitment efforts, explains Evan Beckman., M.D., global head of translational medicine at the Novartis Institutes for Biomedical Research.
 Indeed, he cites it as being “superior to traditional hospital or clinic sites” with the ability to include patients from more diverse regions and socio-economic backgrounds.

 While trial sites remain an important and often essential component of clinical trials, the choice to conduct a virtual trial can bring with it many advantages.
 These include better patient engagement, cost efficiencies, improved data capture and empowered research teams.

-Whether patients are immobile or not, virtual trials allow patients to participate from the comfort of their homes.
+Whether or not patients are immobile, virtual trials allow them to participate from the comfort of their homes.
 This makes them more willing to participate and also grants greater access to an increased number of patients by physicians and trial staff, Hand says.

 The cost savings are also a major benefit as, while trial staff will likely still be based at a single site or a reduced number of sites in multi-site trials, the operating costs will be significantly lower.